odan/cache/README.md

 The basic idea, when executing a PHP script is in two steps:

-* First: the PHP code, written in plain-text, is compiled to opcodes
+* First: the PHP code, written in plain-text, is *compiled to opcodes*
-* Then: those opcodes are executed.
+* Then: those *opcodes are executed*.

 When you have one PHP script, as long as it is not modified, the opcodes will always be the same ; so, doing the compilation phase each time that script is to be executed is kind of a waste of CPU-time.